How to Start Your Own LLC in Kentucky - Complete Guide

 1. Name Your Kentucky LLC

-After narrowing your options, perform an official business name search on the Kentucky Secretary of State's website.
-This ensures your desired name is not already registered or too similar to another business operating in Kentucky.
+After shortening your list, check the name as an official business name on the website of the Secretary of State of Kentucky.
+This will make sure that your preferred name is not registered or overly related to some other business already running in the state of Kentucky.

 Kentucky LLC Naming Rules